jbruchanov/KoStra/README.md

     kClassName /*String*/
     // Add a unique prefix in multi module setup to avoid resource file conflicts modulePrefix /*String*/
-    // Define what defaults helpers should be generated: [ComposeCommon, ComposeGetters, Common, Getters] resourcesDefaults /*List<com.jibru.kostra.plugin.ResourcesDefaults>*/
+    // Define what defaults helpers should be generated: [ComposeCommon, ComposeGetters, Common, Getters, ExplicitGetters] resourcesDefaults /*List<com.jibru.kostra.plugin.ResourcesDefaults>*/
     // use only locale qualifiers on files known to java, so for example '-xxxx' qualifier
     // will be ignored as it's not java known locale and will be ignored